ypicard/food-slacking-app/README.md

 I created this simple slack app/bot to get a daily reminder to check what's for lunch on the different food providers' websites.

-At the moment, the only supported providers are :
+At the moment, the supported providers are :
   - Frichti
   - Popchef
   - Uber Eats
   - Deliveroo
   - Foodora
-  - Pickles
+  - Pickles (temporarilly hidden)
+  - Nestor

 New ones will come quickly, be assured :)